richardpenman/minwrap/README.rst

 - **get(url)**: Load the given URL and waits until loadFinished event called, then returns the loaded content.
 - **js(script)**: Execute this JavaScript script on the currently loaded webpage.
-- **click(pattern)**: Click all elements that match the CSS pattern.
+- **click(pattern, native=False)**: Click all elements that match the CSS pattern.
+If native then will try GUI level click.
 Returns number of elements clicked.
-- **keys(pattern, text)**: Simulate typing by focusing on elements that match the CSS pattern and triggering key events.
+- **keys(pattern, text, native=False)**: Simulate typing by focusing on elements that match the CSS pattern and triggering key events.
+If native then will try GUI level typing.
 Returns number of elements set.
 - **attr(pattern, name, value)**: Set attribute of matching CSS pattern to value.
 Returns number of elements set.
 - **fill(pattern, value)**: Set text of the form elements that match this CSS pattern to value.
 Returns number of elements set.
 - **find(pattern)**: Returns the elements matching this CSS pattern.